 MOKKOP is a coffee- or teacup that reminds parents to think about themselves and to get in contact with other parents during hospitalization periods of their child in a subtle and unforced way.

 Goals of the project

-When childhood cancer is diagnosed everyday life suddenly only focusses on the child and parents often forget about their own well-being.
+When childhood cancer is diagnosed everyday life suddenly only focuses on the child and parents often forget about their own well-being.
 They sit beside the bed 24 hours a day and all they can think about is their child.
 It is therefore not uncommon that parents come across emotional problems at some point in the treatment.
-The continues presence of the parent also decreases the development of independence of the child.
+The continuous presence of the parent also decreases the development of independence of the child.

 The goal is therefore to enable parents of children between 6 and 12 years old to take regular breaks (5 to 10 minutes) away from the room to stimulate them to think about their own well-being and to enable them to cope with the situation.